MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 3. (Optional if you want to use cmake presets with Visual Studio) Download and install the latest CMake (recommended 3.8 for compile and run out of the box).

-4. (For Xaudio 2.9) Download, install and set to your PATH the NuGet CLI.

-5. Download the latest stable ffmpeg (5.0) shared from https://github.com/BtbN/FFmpeg-Builds/releases (only 64-bit available) and put them on the game's folder (where the origianal .exe is)
+5. (Optional if you don't want to use vcpkg) Download the latest stable ffmpeg (5.0) shared from https://github.com/BtbN/FFmpeg-Builds/releases (only 64-bit available) and put them on the game's folder (where the origianal .exe is)

 B) Project Configuration and Genenration